lorismichel/quantregForest/cran-comments.md

 ## General
 * This release fixes a bug in the out-of-bag predictions.
 * I will be (Loris Michel) the new maintainer of this package.
 This was agreed with the previous maintainer and author of the package Nicolai Meinshausen.
+You can validate with him directly <meinshausen@stat.math.ethz.ch>.

 ## Test environments
 * Local, macOS Sierra 10.12.6, R-3.4.2